dotnet/docs/docs/csharp/local-functions-vs-lambdas.md

 Local functions have different rules for definite assignment than lambda expressions.
 A local function declaration can be referenced from any code location where it is in scope.
-A lambda expression must be assigned to a delegate variable before it can be accessed (or called through that delgate referencing the lambda expression.)
+A lambda expression must be assigned to a delegate variable before it can be accessed (or called through the delgate referencing the lambda expression.)
 Notice that the version using the lambda expression must declare and initialize the lambda expression, `nthFactorial` before defining it.
 Not doing so results in a compile